Welcome to our green beauty cosmetic guide! Do green beauty cosmetics contain PFAS “forever chemicals?” Answer: Likely.

 Main Findings of Mamavation’s Study on Green Beauty Products & Indications of PFAS “Forever Chemicals”

-Mamavation tested 83 beauty products from 49 different green beauty cosmetic brands, mostly mascara and lip products.
+Mamavation originally tested 83 beauty products from 49 different green beauty cosmetic brands, mostly mascara and lip products.
 To determine the concentration samples of each product, we took the median result of all samples that had detectable levels.
 The median exposure level of all detectable results was 30 ppm.
+(Today, Mamavation has tested about 116 different products from 63 brands updated in the raw data.)

 We then identified three exposure levels: anything above 30 parts-per-million (ppm) we considered high, anything between 10 ppm and 29 ppm we considered medium exposure, and anything beneath 10 ppm was low.
 Our measurements could detect organic fluorine down to 10 ppm, therefore anything lower was beneath the limits of detection of our chemical analysis.